Local Action Worldwide

 - young people and youth organisations within the same country or region,

 - other LCOYs, especially those in the same region,

 - the Global COY and other relevant processes and avenues within YOUNGO.

-LCOY organizing teams should communicate actively with LCOY Working Group and other actors.
-This will help us as an international movement and constituency of young people to learn from the experiences and mistakes made on the local level
+LCOY organizing teams communicate actively with the LCOY Working Group and other actors.
+This will help us as an international movement and constituency of young people to learn from the experiences and mistakes made on the local level.

 LCOY teams strive to make their conferences as sustainable as possible, noting the regional and national circumstances, and capacities.

-LCOY organizers engage in and strengthen already-existing networks of young people and youth Entities within Scope of the LCOY.
-In absence of such avenues, LCOYs are encouraged to explore laying foundation for new networks.
+LCOY organizers engage in and strengthen already-existing networks of young people and youth Entities in the country and region the LCOY takes place in.
+In absence of such avenues, LCOYs are encouraged to lay foundation for new networks.

-LCOY teams are encouraged to undertake activities or projects with co-LCOYs promoting regional or global collaboration.
+LCOY teams are encouraged to undertake activities or projects with other LCOYs promoting regional and global collaboration.

-LCOY teams are encouraged to experiment with creative ideas that would form basis of their learning curves.
-The best practices and the lessons learned are shared with the broader YOUNGO community to help other youth for future projects.
+LCOY teams are encouraged to experiment with creative ideas that would form basis of their learning.
+The best practices and lessons learned are shared with the broader YOUNGO community to help other youth for future projects.